-There are many organizations working to provide the tourists with a genuine volunteering and travel experience.
-One such organisation is PEPY Tours.
+There are many organizations working to provide tourists with a genuine volunteering and travel experience.
+One such organization is PEPY Tours.
 It offers a volunteering experience in the developing nations of Cambodia and Nepal.
 There, volunteers help in developmental projects along with their visit to the historical sites and monuments of the countries.

-A voluntourist at 17000 ft Foundation, Devika describes her experience here as – “Village home-stays, Ladakhi culture and society, school workshops, palaces, local food (and loos), monasteries, monasteries and more monasteries; truckloads from Ladakh is coming on this space.
+A voluntourist at 17000 ft Foundation, Devika describes her experience here as – “Village home-stays, Ladakhi culture and society, school workshops, palaces, local food (and loos), monasteries, monasteries, and more monasteries; truckloads from Ladakh is coming on this space.
 Watch out!”

 Patagonia region in Latin America is also a prime location for voluntourism.
-According to Swoop Patagonia, there are various projects where the tourists can contribute and make a difference.
+According to Swoop Patagonia, there are various projects where tourists can contribute and make a difference.
 You can choose between different projects:

 - Ecosystem-based projects: huemul tracking, removing exotic plants that are threatening native species, collecting and planting seeds, organic farming, and natural building

-- Community projects: tutoring children and teenagers, operating a community radio, teaching and/or assisting at a local library, helping at a daycare centre or assisting people with intellectual disabilities, supporting communities affected by mining, creating animated movies explaining the dangers of metal mining exploitation.
+- Community projects: tutoring children and teenagers, operating a community radio, teaching and/or assisting at a local library, helping at a daycare center or assisting people with intellectual disabilities, supporting communities affected by mining, creating animated movies explaining the dangers of metal mining exploitation.